Rockwall’s stone archway

 - James L. Glenn, Centennial Reminiscence, June 8–13, 1954: A History of Rockwall, Texas and Surrounding Communities (Rockwall: Centennial Historical Committee, 1954).

 - Rockwall County Historical Foundation, Rockwall County History (Dallas: Taylor, 1984).
-Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.
+Vertical Files, Dolph Briscoe Center for American History, the University of Texas at Austin.

 - The Rock Wall Phenomenon